encoredev/examples/ts/socket-io/README.md

 # Encore.ts + Socket.IO Real-time Chat

 This is a starter template for building a chat application using [Encore.ts](https://encore.dev) and [Socket.io](https://socket.io/).
+It implements a Socket.io server and client, served using a raw endpoint in Encore.ts.

-It implements a Socket.io server and client, using a raw endpoint in Encore.ts.
+**Note**: Encore.ts offers streaming APIs as part of the built-in framework functionality.
+We recommend using this for real-time streaming if possible as this enables taking advantage of Encore features like tracing.
+Learn more in the [streaming API docs](https://encore.dev/docs/ts/primitives/streaming-apis).

 ## Chat Implementation